BattMoTeam/BattMo/Documentation/JOSS/paper.md

    index: 1
  - name: SINTEF Industry, Dept. of Sustainable Energy Technology, Norway
    index: 2
-date: 28 November 2025
+date: 22 May 2026
 bibliography: paper.bib
 ---
 <!-- To compile this file, after installing docker, from this directory, run : docker run --rm --volume $PWD:/data --user $(id -u):$(id -g) --env JOURNAL=joss openjournals/inara  -->
 # Summary

 This paper presents the Battery Modelling Toolbox (BattMo), a flexible finite volume continuum modelling framework in MATLAB$^®$ [@MATLAB] for simulating the performance of electro-chemical cells.
-BattMo can quickly setup and solve models for a variety of battery chemistries, even considering 3D designs such as cylindrical and prismatic cells.
+BattMo can quickly set up and solve models for a variety of battery chemistries, even considering 3D designs such as cylindrical and prismatic cells.

 The simulation input parameters, including the material parameters and geometric descriptions, are specified through